 – Church of Santa Maria Assunta, built in 1374 on a cult building from the 5th century BC. and significantly changed during the seventeenth century with the addition of the two side naves.
 Inside we find two frescoes of the fifteenth century: one portrays the Madonna of Constantinople and the other, from the Sienese school, the Madonna and Child between St. Peter and St. Paul.

 – Aquarium of the Lagoon, created in order to raise awareness of the importance of the Orbetello lagoon: a unique example of an ecosystem where marine and freshwater fish live together.
 There are numerous species of fish from the Orbetello lagoon present inside the tanks and panels that explain, based on the depth, salinity and temperature of the waters, the flora and fauna present in the lagoon.
 In the same room there is a space dedicated to the ancient crafts of the local population, where old photos, panels and traditional tools related to the various types of fishing are exhibited.
-There is also the Tartanet Sea Turtle project for the protection of the Caretta Caretta turtles that touch our shores: it is a center equipped with a small operating room and machinery capable of helping injured species to be reintroduced into their natural habitat: the sea.
+There is also the Tartanet Sea Turtle project for the protection of the Caretta Caretta turtles that touch our shores: it is a center equipped with a small operating room and machinery capable of helping injured species to be reintroduced into their natural habitat: the sea (temporarily closed).

 – Church of the Madonna delle Grazie, located just outside the town, was built during the seventeenth century as a rural chapel to allow travelers who reached Talamone to stop for prayer.